superlinear-ai/poetry-cookiecutter/README.md

    ```bash
    pip install cruft
    ```
-2. Create a new repository and give it a name in title case, e.g. "My Package".
+2. Create a new repository and clone it locally.
-3. Clone your newly created repository.
-4. In the parent directory of the repository, run `cruft create -f git+ssh://git@github.com:radix-ai/poetry-cookiecutter.git`.
+3. In the parent directory of the repository, run `cruft create -f git+ssh://git@github.com:radix-ai/poetry-cookiecutter.git`.

 </details>